Diabetic Nutrition: A Healthy and Balanced Diet Matters

 4. Reduce intake of salt & canned food.

-Have a regular meal.
+5. Have a regular diabetic meal schedule.

 Stick to your regular mealtimes, and space out your meals and snacks for the day.